 STEVE GOODMAN -- GOOD MORNIN' AMERICA

 CHICAGO — 1970s — Folk was ancient history and rock pulsed with sound and light.
 Unless you were James Taylor, the concert stage was too big for you and your guitar.
-Then a short, big-eyed kid from the North Side began tuning up.
+Then a short, big-eyed kid from Chicago’s North Side began tuning up.

 Steve Goodman played lightning guitar licks.
 His reedy voice soared.
 Swept up in heartfelt rhythms, he shook his head, bounced and bobbed, lifting audiences with sheer spirit and song.
 Though his records sold just enough to earn him a living, no one who saw him ever forgot his pure joy.